unicef/publicgoods-toolkit/policy.md

 From a policy perspective, there are a few major points to keep in mind about copyright and DPGs:

-* Use only well-known open source or open content licenses.
+* Use only well-known open-source or open content licenses.

   When publishing a DPG, you should always publish it under a well-known and widely-used existing license.
 Never make up your own